Atlanta Falcons trade Julio Jones to Tennessee Titans

 Jones, 32, is a seven-time Pro Bowl selection and spent his first 10 NFL seasons with the Falcons.
 He has 848 career catches for 12,896 yards and 60 touchdowns.
 But he played only nine games in an injury-plagued 2020 season, and it had become increasingly clear in recent weeks that the Falcons would move on from their star receiver.

-Jones said, “I’m outta there,” in a telephone conversation with “Undisputed” host Shannon Sharpe late last month on Fox Sports 1.
+Jones said, “I’m out of there, man,” in a telephone conversation with “Undisputed” host Shannon Sharpe late last month on Fox Sports 1.

-By waiting until after June 1 to complete the trade, the Falcons were able to spread the salary cap hit of Jones’s departure over multiple seasons.
-Jones has a salary of $15.3 million this season and would have counted just more than $23 million against the Falcons’ cap in 2021 if he’d stayed in Atlanta.
+By waiting until after June 1 to complete the trade, the Falcons were able to spread the salary cap hit created by Jones’s departure over multiple seasons.
+Jones has a salary of $15.3 million this season and would have counted just over $23 million against the Falcons’ cap in 2021 if he had stayed in Atlanta.

-“Julio Jones will always be part of the Falcons story, having set numerous records and creating many great memories for all our fans, including me, since the day we drafted him,” Falcons owner Arthur Blank said in a written statement.
-“He has been a fixture on our team for almost half the time I have owned the Falcons.
-As we both move in another direction, I’m deeply grateful for what Julio has done for our team and what he has meant to our city and, in my mind, he will always be part of the Falcons family.
+“Julio Jones will always be part of the Falcons story, having set numerous records and creating many great memories for all our fans, including me, since the day we drafted him,” Falcons owner Arthur Blank said in a statement. “...
+I’m deeply grateful for what Julio has done for our team and what he has meant to our city and, in my mind, he will always be part of the Falcons family.
 I wish him nothing but the best in Tennessee and throughout his life.”

-Robinson said he’d been in trade talks with Terry Fontenot, the Falcons’ first-year general manager, for two to three weeks.
+Robinson said he had been in trade talks with Terry Fontenot, the Falcons’ first-year general manager, for two to three weeks.

-“We had discussions really kind of back and forth for the last couple weeks,” Robinson said in a news conference Sunday.
+“We had discussions really kind of back and forth for the last couple weeks,” Robinson said during a news conference Sunday.
 “It kind of picked up in intensity a little bit yesterday and then finally found some closure this morning on it and [were] able to agree to the terms on it.”

 The Seattle Seahawks, New England Patriots and Los Angeles Rams were among the teams also linked to Jones in trade speculation.
 The Falcons were believed to have been seeking a first-round draft choice as compensation.
 The Titans were able to land him for less than that.